PhotoboothProject/photobooth/faq/faq.md

 Yes it is.

+If you're able to capture a picture via `libcamera-still` from terminal you're good to go!

 Enable camera support using the `raspi-config` program you will have used when you first set up your Raspberry Pi.

 ```sh